 Not everyone is kind, but everyone needs kindness.

 Control what you can control (which is very little),

 Keep life’s routines.
 Get dressed.
 Exercise.
 Be spiritual.

 Give love every day.

 It always comes back.

-When I work in organizations, I hear about alcoholism, abusive relationships, money worries, failed health, job problems.
+When I teach stress management, I hear about alcoholism, abusive relationships, money worries, failed health, job problems.

 To give love and be loved by those around you.